JJunHan/ESP32-Thermal-Gyro/README.md

 - Basic circuit designing
 - Basic PCB routing & tracing
 - GPIO interactions
-- Manging serial communication protocols
+- Managing serial communication protocols

+## Work in progress

+- Unable to control LED driver

 ## How it looks like